fl-martin/portfolio/README.md

 - **Pointer Effects**
 - ...

-Feel free to explore each project to see my dedication to innovation in web development.

 ## 📧 Contact

 If you'd like to collaborate or have any questions, feel free to reach out to me at fl.martin.dev@gmail.com.